While my plane wasn’t scheduled to fly until late evening, I was too fidgety to stay at the hostel or wander around town.

 Everyone was keeping their distance – no friendly camaraderie between backpackers on the way to the airport and people staring fixedly at their phones.

-We’ve clearly been in training for this for some time.
+We’ve clearly been in training for this for some time; staring at your phone is hardly new.

 Most flights were cancelled.
 To a certain extent, it seemed they were scrolling through an old timetable.
 An updated version minus the cancellations would have been more reassuring.